 High-end models are the creme de la creme of the bike trailer world.
 They have all the features you can imagine but cost the most as well.
 Get them if you need adjustable suspension, locking mechanisms, versatile storage options, reclinable seats, adjustable sunshades, UV windows, and so on… you get the point.

-In a nutshell, high-end bike trailers can do it all.
+In a nutshell, high-end best bike trailers can do it all.

 Best Multi-Sport Trailer